Unix Shell (SSH) Access

 Why do I get a “too many authentication failures” message without being prompted for a password, or when I send the correct password repeatedly?

-This probably means you’ve configured your SSH program to only make connections using keys, but the key isn’t matching, isn’t present on the server, or isn't being sent correctly by your copy of SSH.
-If you’re using the command line terminal, you can try forcing it to ask for the password with:
+This may mean you’ve configured your SSH program to only make connections using keys, but the key isn’t matching, isn’t present on the server, or isn't being sent correctly by your copy of SSH.
+If you’re using the command line terminal, you can force it to ask for the password (instead of trying a key) with:

 ssh \